Battle of Khaybar: Fall of al-Qamus fort

-Killing of Marhab ibn Abi Zaynab
+Killing of Marhab

 Historians have given different descriptions about the incident of killing Marhab.
 Most of historical sources, including Sahih Muslim, say that Ali killed Marhab while conquering the Qamus fort or the fort of Na’im.
-However, the earliest record of Ibn Hisham's denies this and reports that Muhammad ibn Maslama killed Marhab according to the order of Muhammad before the mission of Ali.

 The most famous narration related to Ali is all total below:

 “When Ali reached the Citadel of Qamus, he was met at the gate by Marhab, a Jewish chieftain who was well experienced in battle.
 Marhab called out: "Khaybar knows well that I am Marhab, whose weapon is sharp, a warrior tested.
 Sometimes I thrust with spear; sometimes I strike with sword, when lions advance in burning rage".